imper0502/eagle/keymaps/default/readme.md

-# The default keymap for seraph
+# The default keymap for eagle